Code of Business Conduct and Ethics

-Proper retention of comScore documents is an important part of maintaining accurate records and information.
+Proper retention of Comscore documents is an important part of maintaining accurate records and information.
 These documents include paper documents, email, compact discs, computer hard drives, floppy disks, microfiche, microfilm and all other recorded information, regardless of medium or characteristics.
+Employees are responsible and accountable for creating and maintaining appropriate and accurate business records, including accounting statements, financial reports, invoices, timesheets and correspondence.
+Employees should not hide, alter, falsify or disguise the true nature of any transaction.
+Specifically, it is unlawful to destroy, conceal, alter or falsify any Comscore business or other record, document or object for the purpose of obstructing or influencing any lawsuit or other legal, regulatory, or governmental proceeding or investigation.
 However, because of the high cost and limited space to store Company records, periodic discarding of documents is necessary.

 On the other hand, there are legal, fiscal and administrative requirements that certain documents be retained for specific periods of time.
-Before disposing of any documents or files, Employees should consult the Company's General Counsel.
+For government contracts, generally a three-year record retention requirement exists.
+Before disposing of any documents or files, Employees should consult the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
 Employees who are unsure about the need to preserve particular records should consult with their manager.

-In the case of actual or threatened litigation or government investigation, you should consult with the Company's General Counsel regarding the retention of documents.
+In the case of actual or threatened litigation or government investigation, you should consult with the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, regarding the retention of documents.
 In such circumstances, a legal hold may be placed on certain documents.
 Such a hold suspends all document destruction procedures in order to preserve appropriate documents under special circumstances, such as litigation or government investigations.
-The Company's General Counsel will notify you if a legal hold is placed on documents for which you are responsible.
-If a legal hold is placed on documents for which you are responsible, you must preserve and protect the necessary documents in accordance with instructions from the Company's General Counsel.
+The Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, will notify you if a legal hold is placed on documents for which you are responsible.
+If a legal hold is placed on documents for which you are responsible, you must preserve and protect the necessary documents in accordance with instructions from the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
 Records or supporting documents that are subject to a legal hold must not be destroyed, altered or modified under any circumstance.
-This hold will remain effective until it is officially released in writing by the Company's General Counsel.
-If you are unsure whether a document has been placed under a legal hold, you should preserve and protect that document while you check with the Company's General Counsel.
+This hold will remain effective until it is officially released in writing by the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
+If you are unsure whether a document has been placed under a legal hold, you should preserve and protect that document while you check with the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.
 Failure to comply with a hold can result in severe civil and criminal sanctions against Employees, contractors and the Company.

 As a public company, we are required to follow strict accounting principles and standards, to report financial information accurately and completely in accordance with these principles and standards, and to have appropriate internal controls and procedures to ensure that our accounting and financial reporting complies with law.
 The integrity of our financial transactions and records is critical to the operation of our business and is a key factor in maintaining the confidence and trust of our Employees, security holders and other stakeholders.